getherbie/herbie/website/site/pages/2-doc/2-first-steps/5-directory.md

 # Directory structure

-A Herbie CMS website is usually structured as follows:
+A Herbie website is usually structured as follows:

     project
     ├── site